-This just in.
-Or rather, this recently in that was shadowed by the success of Normal People’s airing late last month.
-Sally Rooney’s debut novel, Conversations With Friends will also be adapted into a TV show.
-C/o the very team that brought Normal People to life on screen and to such triumph – Executive producer Ed Guiney, Director Lenny Abrahamson and co-writer/icon Rooney herself – the upcoming adaption is allegedly in the works.
+As we know, Sally Rooney’s debut novel, Conversations With Friends will also be adapted into a TV show.
+C/o the very team that brought Normal People to life on screen and to such triumph with executive producer Ed Guiney, director Lenny Abrahamson screenwriter Alice Birch and co-writer/icon Rooney herself working on the upcoming adaption, which is officially in the works.

-While we can only hope for some closure between Connell and Marianne as we pray for some kind of limited-series extension (mostly just to see Connell and his chain be rampantly horny once again), the pseudo-sequel, and almost equally as horny, Conversations With Friends will have to do.
+While we await closure between Connell and Marianne and pray for some kind of limited-series extension (mostly just to see Connell and his chain be rampantly horny once again), the pseudo-sequel, and almost equally as horny, Conversations With Friends will have to do.
 Rooney’s debut novel was well-received when it was published in 2017, giving her an already faithful fanbase to release Normal People to, which was lapped up with the same fervour the world developed towards Connell’s silver necklace in the screen adaptation.

 For those who aren't familiar with Rooney's debut novel, Conversations With Friends is set in Dublin, and follows Frances, a student, writer and spoken word performer, who, with her entangled best friend Bobbi, winds up entering the lives of a slightly older, more well-off couple, Melissa and Nick.
 The two are magnetic and endearing and before long, Frances and Nick grow closer, and their odd four-way relationship spirals.
 Rooney takes us on a journey of lust, friendship, and the complications of adulthood as the four are entangled together, breaking each other apart and filling in the wrong cracks.